zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

     1
 \end{bmatrix} = M\_{tile} \frac{N\_{t}}{n\_{t,3}}. $$

-To perturb the surface using the height map, we need to perform a change of basis from the orthonormal tangent-space set \\(\lbrace I,J,K \rbrace\\) to our previously defined object-space set \\(\lbrace T,B,N \rbrace\\).
+To perturb the surface using the height map, we need to perform a change of basis from the orthonormal tangent-space set $\lbrace I,J,K \rbrace$ to our previously defined object-space set $\lbrace T,B,N \rbrace$.
 Doing this correctly is slightly more involved than it may seem at first glance.

 ## Preliminaries, Part 3: Wrinkled Surfaces